-The merger of Abell Point Marina, and the iconic Coral Sea Resort earlier this year marks an exciting (and very sophisticated) new era for the marina precinct.
+The merger of Abell Point Marina, and the iconic Coral Sea Resort in 2019 marked an exciting (and very sophisticated) new era for the marina precinct.

 The diversity of the precinct’s new offerings, along with a multimillion-dollar development plan, and a waterfront position on the Whitsundays mainland at the gateway to the Great Barrier Reef, combine to see it become the premier holiday destination in Airlie Beach.